jtr13/1201/PSet1.md

 NT #2

 You play a game in which you pay $1 to play and then flip a coin.
-If it lands on heads, you win $1.
+If it lands on heads, you *get the $1 back that you paid* and win *an additional* $1.
 If it lands on tails, you lose your $1.
 You start with $1, and play the game 5 times or until you run out of money, whichever comes first.

 a) Guess what your probability is of having money left at the end.
 (All answers are correct.)